artificiallama/TeslaSenti/README.md

 ## Data

-Labelled data from various sources are combined to obtain a dataset.
+Data from following sources are combined to obtain a dataset.
+Some of these are hand labelled.

 1) Financial news headlines (FinancialPhraseBank)  [[3]](#3), [[4]](#4).